mattohagan/battletrip/README.md

 ## game plan
 ###apps
-- authorize user’s uber account
+- authorize user’s uber account (on phone or server?)
 - status checks
 - push notifications for when they hit or went by a ship

+- polling of details every 4 seconds
+- once trip ends get location and
+- geo fences from backend or client doesn't matter but lets do server
+- background running app - navigation app

 ###server
 - keep track of battleship locations